 To Shape a Waffle Bowl: Place a small bowl or ramekin, preferably one with smooth, rounded edges, upside down on a work surface, and have a second, identical bowl or ramekin at the ready.
 Immediately after griddling, place a hot wafer over the inverted ramekin, then place the second ramekin on top and gently press to nestle the two together.
 If desired, the excess wafer can be shaped by hand, to create a "frill" around the edges.
 When the wafer is cool enough to hold its own shape, remove from the ramekins (if left too long, it may stick to either ramekin).

+Repeat cooking and shaping procedure with remaining batter, spraying the iron with cooking spray in between each wafer.
 As soon as the waffle cones or bowls have cooled to room temperature, immediately transfer to an airtight container.
 The waffle cones and bowls are extremely susceptible to the effects of humidity, and can begin softening in as little as 15 minutes if left in the open.
 Likewise, if stored in a container while warm, the waffle cones and bowls may steam themselves and soften.
 But if properly cooked and well protected from air, the cones and bowls will keep for a week or more at cool room temperature.
-Small sandwich-sized zip-top bags are ideal for protecting and storing the individual cones or bowls.
+Small sandwich-sized zip-top bags are ideal for protecting and storing individual cones or bowls.

 Electric waffle cone maker and form, 2-tablespoon cookie scoop (optional), 2 small ramekins (optional)